acmepjz/meandmyshadow/docs/ScriptAPI.md

 "onSwitchOn"          | Fired when the block receives "switch on" from a switch/button.
 "onSwitchOff"         | Fired when the block receives "switch off" from a switch/button.

-NOTE: During the event execution the global variable "this" temporarily points to current block.
+NOTE: During the event execution the global variable `this` temporarily points to current block.
 (Ad-hoc workaround!)
-When the event execution ends the global variable "this" is reset to `nil`.
+When the event execution ends the global variable `this` is reset to `nil`.

 Available event types of level: